Julusian/decklink-rs/README.md

-# Rust Decklink SDK
+# Rust Decklink

 Blackmagic Design Decklink SDK wrapper for use in Rust.
 This aims to be an easy to use and safe wrapper around the official C++ SDK.
-This makes use of a [C wrapper](https://github.com/Julusian/decklink-c) as rust does not support using C++ directly.
+This makes use of a [C wrapper](https://github.com/Julusian/decklink-c) as rust does not support using some of the needed C++ directly.

 Note: This is very incomplete, but is working.
 The examples currently follow the official examples as closely as possible